Option agreement allows Tulsa mixed-use project at former Morton Hospital to remain on table

 Plans remain alive for a north Tulsa mixed-use project that hasn't come to fruition since being outlined nearly four years ago.

-The pact terminates the original agreement, amended eight times since May 2017, and gives Morton's Reserve developer Michael E. Smith 12 months to meet the requirements for completion of the residential portion of the project on a separate tract within the property.
+The pact terminates the original agreement, which had been amended eight times since May 2017, and gives Morton's Reserve developer Michael E. Smith 12 months to meet the requirements for completion of the residential portion of the project on a separate tract within the property.

 The revised agreement mandates that the total project cost at least $10 million, unless it consists solely of detached, single-family homes, which would drop the mandated cost to at least $3.5 million.